Ethiopian Civil War: Ethiopian Revolution

 On 12 September 1974, Haile Selassie and his government were overthrown by the Derg, a non-ideological committee of low-ranking officers and enlisted men in the Ethiopian Army who became the ruling military junta.
 On 21 March 1975, the Derg abolished the monarchy and adopted Marxism–Leninism as their official ideology, establishing themselves as a provisional government for the process of building a socialist state in Ethiopia.
 The Crown Prince went into exile in London, where several other members of the House of Solomon lived, while other members who were in Ethiopia at the time of the revolution were imprisoned.
 Haile Selassie, his daughter by his first marriage Princess Ijigayehu, his sister Princess Tenagnework, and many of his nephews, nieces, close relatives, and in-laws were among those detained.
 On 27 August 1975, Haile Selassie was killed by Ethiopian military officers in the National Palace in Addis Ababa.
 That year, most industries and private urban real estate holdings were nationalized by the Derg regime.
 The assets of the former royal family were all seized and were nationalized in a program designed to implement the state ideology of socialism.

 Under the Derg, the new Ethiopian military was dominated by the Amhara ethnic group.
-Similar to the period of the Ethiopian Empire under Menelik II and Haile Selassie, over 80% of generals and over 65% of colonels in the armed forces were Amhara's.
+Similar to the period of the Ethiopian Empire under Menelik II and Haile Selassie, over 80% of generals and over 65% of colonels in the armed forces were Amharas.
 While the Amhara constituted the majority of the officer corps, the army was still ethnically heterogeneous.